 During a Makeup

-For one-off clients where you are using your makeup kit, use a clean implement (for example, a spatula or brush) to remove a tiny amount of product.
-For a long-term client (like on a TV series for example), use individual containers or “just for them” makeup items.
+- Avoid sharing makeup.
+For one-off clients, use a clean implement (for example, a spatula or brush) to remove a tiny amount of product.
+For a long-term client (like on a TV series), use individual containers or makeup items bought just for them.

-Double dipping means going from a product to a face/skin, then back in the product.
-However, it is so easy to avoid, especially for cream and liquid products.
-For instance, just use disposable applicators or a spatula to remove a small amount of product for using, ideally to put on a palette.
-It amazes me how many makeup artists we see double dipping!
-Like using the mascara wand in the tube on lots of people, or sticking fingers in a pot of Carmex, to the lips and back in the pot – and then offering it to all and sundry, who also have a go.
+- Don’t double-dip.
+Double-dipping means going from a product to the skin and back into the product.
+However, it is easy to avoid.
+For instance, use disposable applicators or a spatula to remove a small amount of product for use.
+It amazes us how many makeup artists we see double-dipping.
+Like using the mascara wand in the tube on lots of people, or lots of fingers in and out of lip balm.
 Use a cotton bud instead of your finger and don’t dip it in the pot after it’s been on your kissers.
-Ah, it’s not really that difficult is it!
+Ah, it’s not really that difficult, is it!

 After You Have Finished